Legal

 Iterative motion/brief section drafting

-The lawyer feeds key facts and controlling standards, then iteratively challenges the AI to tighten issue framing, improve argument structure, and rewrite sections in the client's voice while the lawyer verifies and edits the legal support.
+The lawyer feeds key facts and controlling standards, then iteratively challenges the AI to tighten issue framing, improve argument structure, and rewrite sections in the client's voice while verifying the legal support.

 Thomson Reuters CoCounsel / Lexis+ AI